Purple Strategies: Early clients and projects

-Expansion and notable work
+Expansion

 In 2011, Purple Strategies established Purple Advocacy to focus on government relations including lobbying and advocacy work.

-The following year, Purple Strategies hired Chicago Mayor Rahm Emanuel's former communications director, Chris Mather, and expanded operations, opening an office in Chicago.
+The firm expanded to Chicago in 2012 after hiring Chris Mather, a former communications director for Chicago mayor Rahm Emanuel.
 Following the company's expansion in Chicago, Purple Strategies was hired by Northwestern University in 2012 to assist with public relations around a planned construction project that had met with opposition from preservation groups.

-Throughout the 2012 election cycle, Purple Strategies' research division Purple Insights conducted polling in swing states during United States presidential election.
-Following the election, Purple Strategies placed 5th out of 28 organizations on Fordham University's list of most accurate polls.
+Purple also operated a research division, Purple Insights.
+During the 2012 United States presidential election, the division conducted polling in swing states.
+Following the election, Fordham University'ranked Purple Strategies fifth among 28 polling organizations in an analysis of polling accuracy.

 In 2012, Purple Strategies expanded into Pennsylvania, hiring former Pennsylvania House of Representatives member Dante Santoni and opening an office in Harrisburg.
 In 2013, Purple Strategies acquired the polling firm Momentum Analysis, which is known for its research on "Walmart moms".
 Momentum Analysis' founder Margie Omero joined Purple Strategies as a managing director of the company's research division, Purple Insights.

+In August 2022, Boston-based private equity firm WestView Capital Partners invested in Purple Strategies.
+Purple's existing leadership remained intact following the transaction.